tobyg98/programming-challenge/README.md

 5. Submit your solution

 ## Submission

+__YOU WILL NOT BE ABLE TO PUSH DIRECTLY TO THIS REPOSITORY!!__

 1. Clone this repository
-2. Create a branch, call it whatever you want.
+2. Create a branch, call it _firstname_lastname_. i.e ``git checkout -b  firstname_lastname``
-3. Complete your solution
+3. Complete your solution, feel free to add and commit to your local repository.
+Feel free to google this or have a look at one of the many guides available like http://git.huit.harvard.edu/guide/
-4. Create a patch of your work by running ``git diff master..yourbranchname > firstname_lastname.patch``
+4. Create a patch of your work by running ``git diff master..firstname_lastname > firstname_lastname.patch``
 5. Email your new patch file (``firstname_lastname.patch``) to serena@codebots.com